cyanogilvie/reuri/doc/reuri.md

 **reuri::uri** **valid** *uri*
 :   Return true if *uri* is a syntactically valid URI and can be parsed by this package.
+    Note that this will return false for some values of *uri* that are accepted by the other commands in this package - it applies a strict interpretation of the RFC rules whereas the other commands accept unambiguous but non-compliant input.
+In particular Unicode characters in the range 0x80 to \x10FFFF are accepted on input to the other commands but rejected here.

 **reuri::uri** **context** *uri* *script*
 :	Evaluate *script* in the current call frame but treat *uri* as the context for